 Accounts payable and accrued liabilities include financial obligations to outside organizations and individuals as a result of transactions and events on or before the end of the accounting period.
-They are the result of contracts, agreements and legislation in force at the end of the accounting period that require Markham to pay for goods and services acquired or provided prior to the accounting date.
+They are the result of contracts, agreements and legislation in force at the end of the year that require the City to pay for goods and services acquired or provided prior to year end.
 A breakdown of the accounts payable and accrued liabilities is as follows: